-Ollantaytambo, located in the district of the same name, in the province of Urubamba, is a city that has one of the tourist attractions of Cusco: The Archaeological Complex of Ollantaytambo, very popular with thousands of visitors a year.
+Ollantaytambo, located in the district of the same name, in the province of Urubamba, is a city that has one of the largest tourist attractions of Cusco: The Archaeological Complex of Ollantaytambo.
 You might think that it is because it is a mandatory step to reach Machu Picchu, but nothing could be further from the truth.

 Ollantaytambo Main Square: The Main Square is surrounded by trees and stores that make your stop in town more lively before going to more destinations.

-Ollantaytambo Ruins: It is a mandatory stop before reaching Machu Picchu, but the site still retains its ancient Inca urban design and promises to amaze more than one.
+Ollantaytambo Ruins: It is a mandatory stop before reaching Machu Picchu, as the site still retains its ancient Inca urban design and promises to amaze more than one.

 Pinkuylluna: It is a 0.8 km trail that offers spectacular panoramic views where you can disconnect from everything while trekking and/or climbing.